Education of the British royal family: Elizabeth and Philip's children and their spouses

 After being tutored as a child, Prince Charles briefly attended Hill House School before entering Cheam School at age eight.
 Charles spent five years at Cheam, from ages eight to thirteen.
 Charles was then sent—over the objections of Queen Elizabeth, the Queen Mother—to Gordonstoun, a Scottish public school, becoming the first heir to the throne to sit for public examinations when he took his O-levels at age sixteen, passing six.
 Charles strongly disliked Gordonstoun, describing the school as "Colditz in kilts" and his time there as a "disastrous" one.
+In 1966 he also spent two terms at Geelong Grammar's Timbertop campus in Victoria, Australia.
 Prince Charles entered Trinity College, Cambridge in 1967, where he read history, archaeology and anthropology and graduated with a 2:2 degree in 1970.
 This was the first time in history that a British monarch or heir to the throne had completed a university degree.

 Novelist Monica Ali described Charles's first wife, Diana, Princess of Wales, as being able to engage with the public on issues such as mental health in spite of her being "uneducated and intellectually insecure".
 Princess Michael of Kent has said that Diana struggled with praise on account of her difficult upbringing and because she "did not have much education".
 According to tapes released in 2004, Diana had said that her immediate family members told her she was "the thick one".
 Diana failed her O-level examinations (equivalent of a high school diploma in the United States) and later dropped out of finishing school.
 Journalist John Lanchester said that, while failure on Diana's scale would normally mean one was "astoundingly stupid", Diana had intentionally avoided academic pursuits as part of a master plan not to "put a royal suitor off".